Cathedral of Hope (Dallas): Charity work

 The main Dallas congregation is involved in multiple charitable programs through its Dallas Hope Charities initiative. iCare is a program utilizing volunteers who serve lunch to the needy each Monday, as well as giving out donated food, toiletries, and sundries from the cathedral's food pantry to those who are also in need, in conjunction with the lunch.
 BACH (Breakfast at Cathedral of Hope) is a weekly breakfast served to the needy each Saturday morning.
 On several occasions, the iCare and BACH meals are accompanied by haircutting and also medical testing of vital signs by a visiting medical professional.
 A monthly Pack the Pantry night on the last Sunday of the month occurs when volunteers gather for collection and organization of donated food items for the cathedral's food pantry.

-Columbarium

-Cathedral of Hope provides niche spaces for church members in the event of their death, if they so choose, at an on-site columbarium.
-Church members can elect not to take advantage of this service, but are remembered upon their deaths with their name displayed on a side wall of the columbarium area.